 Only doctors who have done a special training course can prescribe HIV treatment drugs.
-If a GP has a patient with HIV and they haven’t done the course, they will send the patient to a doctor who has done the training.

 People with HIV have blood tests to check the amount of HIV in their blood.
 This is to check to see how well the treatment medication is working.
 This is call testing the viral load.

-This is not a cure.
 If a person with HIV stops taking the treatment tablets their viral load will go up again – and they’ll get sick.